 - Application of an integrated transportation management system

-- Create an organization for integrated transportation management, either internally or as a managed service (4PL)
+- Creation of an integrated transportation management organization, either internally or as a managed service (4PL)

 We look forward to hearing from you.